MillanWang/3303ElevatorProject/README.txt

     -Floor Subsystem:
-      	-FloorSubsystem.java -> Makes requests to and recieves requests from scheduler as subsytem will act as multiple floors -ScheduledElevatorRequest.java -> contains the elevator request details to be sent to the scheduler from floor subsystem
+      	-FloorSubsystem.java -> Makes requests to and recieves requests from scheduler as subsytem will act as multiple floors and operates command line UI to send new requests to scheduler
+     	-ScheduledElevatorRequest.java -> contains the elevator request details to be sent to the scheduler from floor subsystem
       	-TextFileReader.java -> Reads an input file to create elevator requests event objects -emptyinputfile.txt -> Empty input file